microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Revoke-EntraBetaUserAllRefreshToken.md

 This example demonstrates how to revoke the tokens for the specified user.

-- `-ObjectId` parameter specifies the unique object ID of a user.
+- `-ObjectId` parameter specifies the unique identifier of a user.

 ## Parameters